ProxMaP: Proximal Occupancy Map Prediction for Efficient Indoor Robot Navigation: Conclusion

+We presented ProxMaP, a self-supervised method for predicting occupancy maps in the robot's proximity to aid navigation in the presence of obstacles.
+Our approach demonstrates higher prediction precision, generalizability to realistic and real inputs, and improved robot navigation time by adjusting robot speed based on observed and predicted information.
+Furthermore, ProxMaP shows the potential to outperform equivalent multi-camera setups.
+We also explored different variations of ProxMaP, finding that classification-based approaches yield superior predictions, both qualitatively and quantitatively, compared to regression-based methods, and also enable the robot to navigate faster by inferring about nearby regions occluded by obstacles.

-The proposed method can be further extended to study the effect of different placements of $Cam_{Left}$ and $Cam_{Right}$ on robot navigation.
-Other camera placements that do not require additional equipment is also a promising directions to be explored.
-Lastly, we utilize only the occupancy maps for network training in this work.
-The method may benefit from leveraging other sensor modalities for prediction and planning.
+The proposed method can be further extended to study the effect of different placements of the additional camera on robot navigation.
+The method may also benefit by leveraging other sensor and input modalities for prediction and planning.
+Our preliminary studies on including semantic information show promising results and will be explored in future work.

 { }